postmanlabs/newman/MIGRATION.md

 usage changes across Newman V2 and V3, look at the table provided below.

 As such, if there is something specific that not working with respect to v2.x or any workaround that you were doing, we will be glad to chat and find out if they can still be done.
-Simply join the #newman channel in our [Slack Community](https://www.getpostman.com/slack-invite).
+Simply join the #newman channel on our [Slack Community](https://www.getpostman.com/slack-invite).

 ### HTML, XML and other outputs are now "reporters"